aws-samples/serverless-test-samples/typescript-test-samples/launchdarkly-lambda-dynamodb/readme.md

 cdk bootstrap
 cdk deploy
 ```

+Please ensure that you have replaced the `LAUNCHDARKLY_SDK_KEY` environment variable in [`cdk-stack.js`](cdk/lib/cdk-stack.js) with your LaunchDarkly SDK key prior to deploying the stack.
+The SDK key is available in the Projects tab of LaunchDarkly's [Account settings](https://app.launchdarkly.com/settings/projects) page.

 This will deploy all of the assets discussed above including the Lambda Layer with the LaunchDarkly SDKs and the three example Lambda functions, with the Layer as a dependency.